With funds short, African nations weigh green energy switch and fossil fuel cash

-JOHANNESBURG/NAIROBI – As crucial U.N. climate change negotiations get under way in Glasgow this week, seeking steep global emissions cuts to protect people and nature, many African nations — relatively tiny contributors to the problem — find themselves in an unusual position.
+JOHANNESBURG/NAIROBI – As crucial U.N. climate change negotiations take place in Glasgow, Scotland, this week, seeking steep global emissions cuts to protect people and nature, many African nations — relatively tiny contributors to the problem — find themselves in an unusual position.

 Sub-Saharan Africa has the world's lowest energy access rates and about 600 million people — half the population — still lacks access to electricity, according to the International Energy Agency.